-Visual Studio helps you coordinate with your software developer counterparts by encouraging team members to take a more holistic view and focus on the application behavior, instead of the implementation details.
+Database Edition helps you coordinate with your software developer counterparts by encouraging team members to take a more holistic view and focus on the application behavior, instead of the implementation details.
 This approach diverges from the model where the production database (and its data) are viewed as the center of the application universe.
-Visual Studio provides a solution set that is targeted at the complete application — both data and logic.
+Database Edition provides a solution set that is targeted at the complete application — both data and logic.
 To build an application that performs well, is easy to maintain, and can be delivered as quickly as possible, development organizations at the enterprise level must take this inclusive view of the application.

-Visual Studio provides features that are targeted at the database developer and database administrator roles of today.
-For example, Visual Studio supports the concept of an isolated development environment for each database professional.
+Database Edition provides features that are targeted at the database developer and database administrator roles of today.
+For example, Database Edition supports the concept of an isolated development environment for each database professional.
 Team members can work on schema-related activities without causing hardship to other team members or the production environment.
 The long-term vision adds features for the database architect role and expands features for database administrators.